 Standard Drip Edge:

 This is the most common type of drip edge and is typically made of aluminum or galvanized steel.
 Standard drip edges are typically L-shaped, with a flange extending out from the roof’s edge and a leg extending down the roof.
-They are usually installed along the eaves and the rakes of the roof and are designed to direct water away from the roof and the building.
+Additionally, these drip edges are typically installed along the eaves and the rakes of the roof.
+Their purpose is to direct water away from both the roof and the building.

 Wide Flange Drip Edge:

 This type of drip edge is similar to a standard drip edge but has a wider flange that extends out from the roof’s edge.
-The wider flange helps to provide additional protection against water infiltration and helps to enhance the overall aesthetic appeal of the roof.
+The wider flange serves to offer extra protection against water infiltration.
+Additionally, it enhances the overall aesthetic appeal of the roof.

 Fascia Drip Edge: